bukun46/m2clip-replicate/README.md

 The checkpoints are saved in the `checkpoints` folder.
 You can download the checkpoints from the official repository.

 ## Training Conditions and Results
 This replicate uses a single RTX4080 GPU for training.
-The model is trained With 32 batch size(which is 36 in original project) and 12 epochs.
-Because of the restricted VRAM on my GPU, the training using video data is sampled with 8 frames, and the spatial & temporal vies are set to 1 for both instead of 4 & 3 in original project, Which may lead to the performance drop.
+The model is trained with 32 batch size(36 in original project) and 12 epochs.
+Because of the restricted VRAM on my GPU, the training using video data is sampled with 8 frames, and the spatial & temporal views are set to 1 for both instead of 4 & 3 in the original project, which may lead to the performance drop.

 **The final result for this replicate is as follows: Acc@1: 68.67%, Acc@5: 88.05%**